 While the PVLF is not regulated under CERCLA and is not a Superfund site, five-year reviews for the site are performed in general accordance with provisions of CERCLA and the National Contingency Plan (NCP) at the direction of the DTSC.
 The first Five-Year Review for the PVLF was completed and approved by DTSC on November 4, 2009 (DTSC, 2009).
-In 2014, the Sanitation Districts will perform a second Five-Year Review of the site.
+The second Five-Year Review for the site was completed and approved by DTSC on January 6, 2015 (DTSC, 2015).
+In 2019, the Sanitation Districts will perform a third Five-Year Review of the site.
 The review will be conducted based on the United States Environmental Protection Agency's (USEPA) Comprehensive Five-Year Review Guidance (USEPA, 2001).